 Take a look around your space and think about how you could prevent damage if an earthquake were to occur.
 Don’t forget about mirrors or artwork that could fall.
 Also, think about where you and your pet could easily find shelter.
 Once everything is secure, and you have a plan, practice until everyone in your family feels like the plan is second nature.
 Teach your pet to get under the table if possible.

 As with any natural disaster, there is always a risk of injury or illness to your furry friend.
-“Lacerations and injuries from fallen debris would be common in earthquakes,” points out on-site Trupanion Veterinarian Technician Aubrey Halvorsen.
-Likewise, it would be a good idea to invest in pet-specific first aid kit or download the American Red Cross Pet First Aid app.
+“Lacerations and injuries from fallen debris would be common in earthquakes,” points out on-site Trupanion veterinary technician Aubrey Halvorsen.
+Likewise, it would be a good idea to invest in pet first aid kit or download the American Red Cross Pet First Aid app.
 Accessibility to emergency care during or after a natural disaster will likely be limited.
 Anything you can do to help your pet prior to veterinarian care is essential.

 A unique indicator of earthquake activity

 Although earthquakes are often unpredictable, some studies have shown that animals can predict when a quake might take place.
-“In dogs and cats, unusual behavior was most frequently observed within 24 hours of the earthquake and included vocalization, restlessness, and hiding,” emphasizes Dr. Nold.
-If you notice behavioral changes in your pet(s), it could be a key indicator of something more going on.
+“In dogs and cats, unusual behavior was most frequently observed within 24 hours of the earthquake and included vocalization, restlessness, and hiding,” emphasizes Nold.
+If you notice behavioral changes in your pets, it could be a key indicator of something more going on.
 If you have any concerns or questions in regards to your pet’s behavior, don’t hesitate to seek veterinarian care.

 Anything you can do to prepare for an earthquake is beneficial for the safety of your entire family.
 While you might not be in a direct earthquake-prone region, such as the West Coast or Pacific Northwest, but could still be a potential risk.
-“Know if Tsunamis are a risk after an earthquake in your area and where you should go after the shaking stops.
-Also, plan to meet up with members of your household after the earthquake if you get separated,” points out Dr. Nold.
+For example, “know if Tsunamis are a risk after an earthquake in your area and where you should go after the shaking stops.
+Also, plan to meet up with members of your household after the earthquake if you get separated,” Nold.
 Likewise, by knowing your earthquake zone it could help you prepare how many safety plans to have in place.

-If you establish a plan, practice, pack the essentials and know your zone you can provide the best safety, comfort, and care for you and your furry companion(s).
+If you establish a plan, practice, pack the essentials and know your zone you can provide the best safety, comfort, and care for you and your pets.